Michelangelo’s Sistine Chapel Ceiling

 The Sistine Chapel is the room where the College of Cardinals are locked in and required to decide on the next Pope.
 The walls and the ceiling are masterfully decorated.
-The walls are painted with frescoes by various artists, and the Masterpiece of the ceiling fresco is painted by Michelangelo.
+The walls are painted with frescoes by various artists, and Michelangelo painted the Masterpiece of the ceiling fresco.

 Creation of Adam

-Below is the panel showing God in the act of creation of Adam.
 Michelangelo preferred to be a sculptor, and when he painted, he was virtually painting sculpture on a flat surface.
-This is apparently the case in the Sistine Chapel ceiling, where he painted impressive figures that embody both strength and beauty.
+This approach is apparently the case in the Sistine Chapel ceiling, where he painted impressive figures that embody both strength and beauty.

 Pope Julius II (reigned 1503-1513) commissioned the 33-year-old Michelangelo to paint the ceiling of the chapel in 1508.
 The painting stretched over four long years and was one of the longest and most challenging projects Michelangelo undertook.
 Below is Michelangelo’s sad poem about painting the Sistine Chapel.
 It is also known as “When the Author Was Painting the Vault of the Sistine Chapel”.